is an ASCII configuration file which can be edited by users so as to provide a preferred set of operating options.

 In PHOENICS versions prior to 2009, this section was headed [FTN386].
 This heading will still be recognised when reading older cham.ini files, but will be written as [Graphics] when the file is regenerated.

 PCX_Background = White

-For the WINDF version, the VR environment offers the choice of saving images in BMP, PCX, GIF or JPG formats.
+The VR environment offers the choice of saving images in PNG, BMP, PCX, GIF or JPG formats.
 In all cases, the background colour is controlled by this setting.